 Regional sales managers should have excellent motivational and supervisory skills, and be able to establish and prioritize team sales objectives.
 Communication and leadership skills are essential, and may be beneficial when it comes to recruiting, hiring, training, and retaining talent.
 Regional sales managers should also have a firm understanding of basic economic and business concepts, and be able to design and implement both short-term and long-term business strategies.

 Economic Outlook for Sales Management

 According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for sales managers in general are expected to increase by an as-fast-as-average rate of 7% nationwide between 2016 and 2026.
 In May 2018, the BLS reported that sales managers made a median annual salary of $124,220 (www.bls.gov).

 Alternate Career Options

 Similar career options in this field include:

 Purchasing managers, including those who work for the government and manufacturers, may hold a variety of titles, including contract specialist or purchasing director.
 In general, they are responsible for overseeing complex purchases, as well as organizing the activities of agents and buyers.
-Qualifying requirements include a bachelor's or master's degree in business, economics, or other relevant field of study, as well as five years of prior experience as an agent or buyer.
-Nationwide, the BLS has projected a 1% increase in employment for purchasing managers from 2014 to 2024, which can be defined as little to no change.
-These professionals earned median annual salaries of $108,120 in May 2015 (www.bls.gov).
+Qualifying requirements include a bachelor's or master's degree in business, economics, or another relevant field of study, as well as five years of prior experience as an agent or buyer.
+Nationwide, the BLS has projected a 5% increase in employment for purchasing managers from 2016 to 2026.
+These professionals earned median annual salaries of $118,940 in May 2018 (www.bls.gov).